RiddleAndCode/rtd-docs/docs/Product-Description.md

 * All TEE enclaves are also protected by being operated within a secure container environment called SCONE, enabling the confidential computing of container and host programs using dedicated TEEs
 * The confidential computing setup supports Kubernetes, Docker and AZURE confidential computing, native LINUX hosts and Windows 10 Hyper V. This forms the basis of the Confidential Keystore as a Service (CKaaS) and offers trusted and confidential computing in combination with a classical HSM (e.g., SecuroSys or Utimaco) for managing and safekeeping of keys.
 * Access to the HSM and CKaaS is defined by the role-based access and control system (RBAC) and enforced by hardware wallets (authentication & identity) and the Policy Layer (control).
 All processes are logged within classical Syslog-files and attested and stored to Riddle&Code ledger.
 * Riddle&Code audit ledger provides real time and immutable record of all operations, including approved and rejected transactions, adding or disabling of policies and adding of trusted recipients.
-With Riddle&Code ledger, the client can decrypt, collect and analyse operational data processed within Token Management Platform and obtain real-time access to the respective audit logs. (link to Riddle&Code doc)
+With Riddle&Code ledger, the client can decrypt, collect and analyse operational data processed within Token Management Platform and obtain real-time access to the respective audit logs.

 ### Key backup and verification